-Smooth and silky butternut squash soup is an absolute cold-weather staple.
-The secret to the most intense, sweet flavor is to roast the squash until deeply browned and caramelized in the oven, then purée it with a base of browned butter and golden sautéed onions.
-A dollop of sour cream-spiked, cinnamon- and nutmeg-spiced whipped cream and frizzled sage leaves complete this wintertime classic.
+Smooth and silky butternut squash soup is a cold-weather staple.
+The secret to the most intense, sweetest flavor is to roast the squash until it's deeply browned and caramelized, then purée it with a base of browned butter and golden sautéed onions.
+A dollop of sour cream–spiked, cinnamon- and nutmeg-spiced whipped cream and frizzled sage leaves complete this wintertime classic.

 Why It Works

 - Roasting the squash at high heat until deeply browned enhances its sweetness significantly and brings out its best possible flavor.

 - Browning the butter and cooking the onions until lightly golden adds a nutty depth and extra sweetness.